Rahul-Baradol/Flow-Puzzle-Solver-React/README.md

 # Flow Puzzle Solver
 Ever played the game Flow Free on your phone!
-Well this project solves the puzzles given in game Flow Free!
+Well this project solves the puzzles given in game Flow Free!!

 I have used React and Bootstrap to build the project!
 And to solve the puzzle, I have used Recursion which is further optimised using Connected Component Labeling and